“Hello, my name is Chester and I’m one of the school dogs here at Highwoods Academy.

-My full name is Harwood Sunlight and my owner is Mr Rhodes.
+My full name is Harwood Sunlight and my owner is Mr Rhodes.”

-I am a Cocker-Spaniel, one of the UK’s most popular family pets.
+We are both working Cocker-Spaniels, one of the UK’s most popular family pets.
 We are happy, active small dogs that adapt well to most lifestyles.
 We cockers are extremely intelligent and kind natured.
 We are incredibly loyal characters that show a determination and resilience when needed.

 Cocker Spaniels are known to be very tolerant and patient with children of all ages.